Swasth-Apps/swasth.co/src/pages/blog/how-to-cope-with-mental-health-issues-at-workplace.md

 Workplace stress is a common problem in the US.
 According to [IPSOS](https://www.ipsos.com/en-us/news-polls/mental-health-survey-2017), more than 28% of Americans attributed their mental health problems to workplace stress.

 Workplace conflicts can be tackled with help, and work stress can be reduced with definite treatments.
 Still, if either of them is left unchecked for long, it can lead to more significant problems like depression, anxiety, and dysfunctional behaviors.
-More than[300 million people](http://www.who.int/mental_health/in_the_workplace/en/) in the world suffer from depression, and this condition is the prime reason why employees have a disability and other underlying issues.
+More than [300 million people](http://www.who.int/mental_health/in_the_workplace/en/) in the world suffer from depression, and this condition is the prime reason why employees have a disability and other underlying issues.

 The biggest drawback of workplace stress is that it doesn't stay confined to work; it affects people's mental health and relationships, attacks their productivity level, and decreases their confidence level.
-According to the [Anxiety and Depression Association of America reports, 83% of men and 72%](https://adaa.org/workplace-stress-anxiety-disorders-survey)[of women](https://adaa.org/workplace-stress-anxiety-disorders-survey) state that workplace stress affects their personal lives like relationships with spouses or children.
+According to the [Anxiety and Depression Association of America reports, 83% of men and 72%](https://adaa.org/workplace-stress-anxiety-disorders-survey) [of women](https://adaa.org/workplace-stress-anxiety-disorders-survey) state that workplace stress affects their personal lives like relationships with spouses or children.
 While it's challenging to manage stress at work, preparing yourself with evidence-based coping mechanisms can go a long way.
 This guide provides leading reasons for mental health problems at work and tips on coping with them for a healthy and meaningful life.

 <!--StartFragment-->